 15 May 2018 | Dr. Kathy Kendall-Tackett

-All Materials are copyright of the presenters and/or LLLI and may not be used for any purpose other than member education without permission from LLLI.
+All Materials are the copyright of the speakers and/or LLLI and may not be used for any purpose other than member education without permission from LLLI.
 In addition, the materials may not be copied or distributed, in whole or in part, without prior written permission.